cbrossar/S3/README.md

 # S3 Utility Script

 ### Description
-This python script pulls AWS S3 bucket data.
+This python script exports AWS S3 bucket and file data into an excel file

 ### How to Run
 - Clone the repository